Cabinet replacement and refacing in Indianapolis

 Cabinets are the visual backbone of a kitchen and the single biggest line item in most kitchen remodels.
 They also drive how a bathroom vanity looks and feels.
 Whether the right move is full replacement, refacing, or just new doors and hardware depends on the condition of the existing boxes, the layout, and the look you want.

 Signature Pro helps homeowners weigh those options during a free in-home estimate.
-A coordinator brings actual cabinet door samples, shaker, recessed panel, slab, painted, and stained, so you can see what a finish looks like in your kitchen lighting rather than guessing from a brochure.
+We bring actual cabinet door samples, shaker, recessed panel, slab, painted, and stained, so you can see what a finish looks like in your kitchen lighting rather than guessing from a brochure.

 Indianapolis homes tend to follow predictable patterns.
 Older kitchens in Irvington, Meridian-Kessler, and Butler-Tarkington often have original built-ins worth preserving.
 Postwar ranches and 1990s tract homes typically have cabinets that are good replacement or refacing candidates.
 The estimate visit identifies which path makes sense for your specific kitchen.